How to Prevent An Accidental Cyber Breach at Work

 Accidental data incidents are more common than you might think and can have severe consequences for your business, from financial losses to reputational damage.
 In our latest blog post, we dive into what an accidental data incident is, the risks it poses, and the common causes behind these occurrences.
 We also explore the best practices that can help your business prevent these incidents from happening in the first place.
 Discover how simple actions, like improving employee training and strengthening password security, can make a world of difference in safeguarding your sensitive data.

 Data has become the lifeblood of modern-day business, driving decisions, operations, and growth.
 It’s an essential aspect that keeps businesses ticking and, when disrupted, can bring them to a crashing halt.
 My name is Shimon Sorga, and I’m a cybersecurity expert with over 10 years of experience.
-Today, I’ll guide you through the steps to avoid accidental data incidents at your workplace.
+Today, I’ll guide you through the steps to avoid accidental data breaches at your workplace.

-An accidental data incident refers to any unintentional event or mistake that exposes, mishandles, or compromises sensitive information.
+An accidental data incident or cyber breach refers to any unintentional event or mistake that exposes, mishandles, or compromises sensitive information.
 These incidents can often be traced back to human error or an oversight, hence the term ‘accidental’ data incident.
+For example, a company’s employee might accidentally send sensitive data to the wrong person, which could expose the business to various repercussions, depending on what the recipient decides to do with the information.

 What Are the Risks of an Accidental Data Incident?